whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     **Result:**

-    Accepts the figh challenge request from the gang "Hells Angels".
+    Accepts the fight challenge request from the gang "Hells Angels".
 ## /fight challenge
 Challenge the specified gang for a fight.
 ### Syntax